Mesothelioma and Navy Veterans

 • Legal Editor

 Eric P.W.
 Hall is a VA-accredited attorney, U.S. Marine Corps veteran, and a legal advisor at the Mesothelioma Veterans Center.
 He also served as a Judge Advocate General (JAG) in the U.S. Air Force Reserves.
 Eric considers it his duty to help his veteran family and strives to help them navigate the VA and receive the benefits they bravely earned.
+Major Hall is currently not available for individual consultation, as he has returned to active duty in his continued service to our country.

 Christopher Dryfoos PhotoWritten by: